3 Statistial analysis

 #> user system elapsed

-The resulting stana object can be used with the other function. plotAbundanceWithinSpecies plots the (relative) abundances per sample using the grouping criteria in stana object.
+The resulting stana object can be used with the other function. plotAbundanceWithinSpecies plots the (relative) sample profiles per sample using the grouping criteria in stana object.

 plotAbundanceWithinSpecies(stana, "100003", tss=TRUE)